Manchester Police Athletic League

 Manchester, NH US 03103

-Learn more about the race’s previous course, day-of information, history and Manchester’s fallen officers.
+Follow us on Facebook for all the latest updates and to learn more about the race’s course, day-of information, history, and Manchester’s fallen first responders.

 Race History